ved-sharma/ImageAnalysis-RockefellerUniversity.github.io/usergroup.md

 - Spoke about checking the Z-stack voxel size and viewing it along all dimensions (XY, YZ, XZ) using orthogonal views or reslicing, before proceeding with 3D segmentation
 - Discussed a few 3D segmentation tools availbale in Fiji - [3D Objects Counter](https://imagej.net/plugins/3d-objects-counter) and [3D ROI Manager](https://imagej.net/imagej-wiki-static/3D_ImageJ_Suite), and their limitations
-- Talked about 3D segmentation using Imaris and its limitations
+- Talked about 3D segmentation using commercial software - [Imaris](https://imaris.oxinst.com/) and its deep kearning limitations
-- Discussed a few user examples of 3D segmentation (Orientia bacteria, neurons in zebrafish brain and glomeruli in ant brain) using deep learning methods - [StarDist](https://github.com/stardist/stardist) and [Cellpose](https://github.com/MouseLand/cellpose)
+- Discussed a few user examples of 3D segmentation (Orientia bacteria, neurons in zebrafish brain and glomeruli in ant brain) using open-source deep learning methods - [StarDist](https://github.com/stardist/stardist) and [Cellpose](https://github.com/MouseLand/cellpose)